bitterjug/devjournal-crypto/devjournal.markdown

 Next up, populate the assumption collection (For a logframe) from this dataset (using reset?)
 Check how assumptions part of interface behaves.

+## 2014-02-08 15:07 Saturday

+`Collection.fetch()` is asynchronous and non-blocking so doing

+    this.assumptions.fetch()
+    this.assumptions.add(...empty one...)

+doesn't put the new one at the end.
+The second line completes before the first one.
+OK I'm going to switch `fetch` to `reset` soon, when I load data from `Aptivate.data` but in the  meantime, here's what works:

+            this.assumptions.fetch({
+                success: this.addEmptyAssumption
+            });

+NOTE: `addEmptyAssmption` had to have `this` bound in order to work.